tpersp/EchoMosaic/IDEAS.md

 - [x] Add system monitoring to surface CPU usage, memory usage (used/max), GPU usage (if available), storage available for media, and other useful info.

 - [x] Implement a better rollback feature that lets admins mark a restore point so the server can always roll back to a known good state on demand.

+- [x] [2025-09-08] Make paths and constants configurable via `config.json` or environment variables.
+Today users still edit `app.py` to change where images are stored.
+Additionally an option to handle multiple locations, in case the user wants to store media in multiple locations, then the app should be able to see those too.

 Notes
 - Use checkboxes to track status (unchecked = planned, checked = done).